vitay/deeprl/document.md

     \mathbf{f}_t = \sigma(W^f_x \, \mathbf{x}_{t} + W^f_h \, \mathbf{h}_{t-1} + \mathbf{b}^f)
 $$

-Similarly, 0 means taht the corresponding element of the current state will be erased, 1 that it will be kept.
+Similarly, 0 means that the corresponding element of the current state will be erased, 1 that it will be kept.

 Once the input and forget gates are computed, the current state can be updated based on its previous value and the candidate state: